johnjbutler/ixquick/README.md

-# ixQuick - Automated iXGuard Command Syntax
+# ixQuick - Custom Command Syntax for iXGuard

 The tools and configuration files for custom ixguard scripts.